 Eating an egg without the yolk is like eating popcorn without any salt or butter- perfectly edible, but lacking in “oomph”.

-However, this tasty egg center has been attacked for years as being full of dietary cholesterol, which is why it has slowly been pushed off the breakfast plate in favor of egg white omelets instead.
+However, this tasty yolk center has been attacked for years as being full of dietary cholesterol, which is why it has slowly been pushed off the breakfast plate in favor of egg white omelets instead.

-In a country where heart disease is a leading cause of death, more and more people are attempting to protect their arteries by forgoing egg yolks.
+In a country where heart disease is a leading cause of death, more and more people are attempting to protect their arteries by forgoing yolks.

 But does this make sense?
 Do the nutritional dangers of egg yolks really outweigh their health benefits?
 In a word, no.